 How Far Will A 308 Bullet Travel

 The .308 Winchester is one of the most used bullets in the US, especially in the Southern and Eastern states where it has a cult following.
-Used for hunting mid-sized game, the maximum range of this bullet varies based on the factors I have outlined above.
+Used for hunting mid-sized games, the maximum range of this bullet varies based on the factors I have outlined above.
 However, in optimal weather conditions a normal 150 grains .308 is capable of traveling up to 1000 yards.
+It is wise and great if you use the best scope for 308 or the best scopes for your AR 10 308 for hitting your target.
+In that case, your aim will improve much more than just relying on your bare eyes.

 When fired at a muzzle velocity of 2620 FPS a .308 Winchester can travel up to 4600 yards.
 This is especially when weather conditions are optimal and it is fired perfectly horizontal.
 This means that the answer to how far will a 308 bullet travel is 800-4600 yards.
 If you are shooting in the air though, the bullet will climb to a distance of 3.5 to 4.5 miles.
 This is when it is fired from a 45-degree angle.